Maikatura/Endorblast/README.md

 ## How to run :)
 Open Endorblast.Server then also open Endorblast then boom done!
-Skills is broken and I don't know why......
+Skills are broken and I don't know why......

 ## Setup
 I dont give assistance with setting it up.\